 Although not dangerous to try, olive oil isn’t the best treatment option out there for acne treatment.
 Many people have an intolerance to added oils in cosmetic products, so if you’re one of them you might want to skip this one.

 Some people with normal or dry skin might benefit from adding olive oil in their skincare routine.
-If you have acne-prone or oily skin, you should definitely be careful with this option and try incorporating it in your daily skin care slowly and gradually.
+If you have acne-prone or oily skin, you should definitely be careful with this option and try incorporating it in your daily skin care slowly and gradually and do a patch test.
 Start by testing it out on your arms or legs, and eventually, if you’re satisfied with the results, work your way up to your face.
 If you don’t see any irritation roughly 24 hours after you apply it, it means that it probably won’t cause any further irritation.

 Remember, everyone reacts differently to every topical acne treatment.
 Olive oil is an amazing option for a salad dressing, but when it comes to acne, it shouldn’t be your first choice.